Attraction 31 / 35

 Enjoying the Water

 When the weather is warm in Washington, DC, visitors can do more than admire the Tidal Basin from afar.
 Renting a paddle boat is a great way to enjoy the amazing sights of this area.
-Two- and four-passenger boats are available from mid-May until Labor Day (the first Monday in September), 7 days a week, and on weekends from Labor Day until mid-October.
+Two- and four-passenger boats are available from May until October.
 The boats are especially popular during the National Cherry Blossom Festival.